Liverpool FC 'deeply saddened' at death of young fan Leona Harper

 Ahead of their Premier League game against Arsenal on Sunday, Liverpool FC shared their sympathies in a message accompanied by a picture of Leona and her father, Hugh, an Arsenal fan.

-“One of the victims of the tragedy in Cresslough Co Donegal was Leona Harper,” Liverpool FC said.
+“One of the victims of the tragedy in Creeslough Co Donegal was Leona Harper,” Liverpool FC said.

 “Leona was a massive LFC fan and today should have been a day to enjoy with her family and dad Hugh with LFC taking on Arsenal.
 Our thoughts are with all in this very difficult time.